francesctr4/SplitScreen/index.md

 ### TODO 1 → [Render.cpp]
 ### “Create cameras according to a viewport”

-* First create a Camera* with the viewport defined.
+* First create a Camera* with the viewport defined
-* Then add the camera to the cameras list.
+* Then add the camera to the cameras list
-* Don’t forget to clear the cameras list.
+* Don’t forget to clear the cameras list

 ![TODO 1](https://user-images.githubusercontent.com/99948892/227061306-41568d6d-1769-4885-9462-44ebd0c9ced8.png)